I Love You, Colonel Sanders!: Gameplay

 The game takes place over a three-day semester at the fictional University of Cooking School: Academy for Learning, where the player character is studying to become a chef.
 The player is presented with dialog choices that present opportunities to win Sanders' favor, as well as interactions with the other characters in the story, including the player's best friend Miriam, rivals Aeshleigh and Van Van the Man Man, Sprinkles/Professor Dog, and other students Pop, Clank the robot, and the nameless Student.
 A single playthrough takes about an hour, not including replaying different story line branches.

 Reception

 I Love You, Colonel Sanders! received an overall lukewarm response from professional reviewers.
 In her review for Kotaku, Gita Jackson criticized the game's lack of emotional depth and over-reliance on "zaniness", comparing it unfavorably to other "goofy" dating sims like Hatoful Boyfriend and Nameless.
 Nicole Carpenter of Polygon reviewed the game in the context of KFC's apparent marketing strategy to distance the Colonel Sanders mascot from the actual person.
 She criticized it as "less of a game and more of a marketing stunt", with very little actual interactivity, and felt that it contributed to a trend of disrespect for the dating sim genre within the video game community.
 The art was praised by Jenny Zhang of Eater, comparing it favorably to Ouran High School Host Club.
-American podcasters Jim Cornette and Brian Last find this their favorite anime simulation dating video game.
 The review-aggregator website Metacritic gave the game an aggregate score of 50/100 based on critic reviews.